azsk/AzTS-docs/Assets/Feature-Announcements/README.md

 <img src="https://raw.githubusercontent.com/MSFT-Chirag/AzTS-docs/users/MSFT-Chirag/FeatureConfetti/Assets/Feature-Announcements/opening.gif" width="50%" />

 <br/>
-Hey folks, I am Tom, here to present the latest feature in AzTS-UI: **New Feature Announcement**
+Hey folks, I am Tom, here to present the latest feature in AzTS-UI: <b style="color:#FFA500">New Feature Announcement. </b>

 These messages can be composed in markdown.
 Infact this message is being fetched from [GitHub.](https://github.com/MSFT-Chirag/AzTS-docs/blob/users/MSFT-Chirag/FeatureConfetti/Assets/Feature-Announcements/README.md) This means we can post any leverage any exisitng markdowns already hosted in GitHub and show them in the AzTS-UI.